NomicFoundation/hardhat/docs/troubleshooting/verbose-logging.md

 You can enable Hardhat's verbose mode by running it with its `--verbose` flag, or by setting the `HARDHAT_VERBOSE` environment variable to `true`.

 This mode will print a lot of output that can be super useful for debugging.
-An example of Hardhat run in verbose mode is:
+An example of a Hardhat run in verbose mode is:

 ```
 $ npx hardhat test --verbose